zuplo/docs/articles/quickstarts/proxy-public-api.md

 <QuickstartPicker />

-Let's proxy this sample e-commerce API at `https://ecommerce-api.zuplo.io` with a Zuplo gateway and add rate limiting.
+Let's put a gateway over this sample e-commerce API at `https://ecommerce-api.zuplo.io` with a Zuplo gateway and add rate limiting.
 Quickly take a look at the API by opening this URL in your browser: [https://ecommerce-api.zuplo.io/products/10000](https://ecommerce-api.zuplo.io/products/10000)